Managed alerts on Adobe Commerce: memory critical alert

 If the above methods do not help you find the cause and/or solution within a reasonable time, request an upsize or place site into maintenance mode if you have not already.
 For steps, see How to request temp resize in our support knowledge base, and Installation Guide > Enable or disable maintenance mode in our developer documentation.

-If the upsize returns the site to normal operations, consider requesting a permanent upsize (contact your CSM), or try to reproduce the problem in your Dedicated Staging by running a load test and optimize queries, or code that reduces pressure on services.
+If the upsize returns the site to normal operations, consider requesting a permanent upsize (contact your Adobe Account Team), or try to reproduce the problem in your Dedicated Staging by running a load test and optimize queries, or code that reduces pressure on services.
 See Adobe Commerce on cloud infrastructure > Test Deployment > Load and stress testing in our developer documentation.